hsteinshiromoto/paper.ssm16/README.md

 Dependencies: Yalmip and mosek

-To exceute, run file LMIOptimization.m
+To exceute, run file LMIOptimisation.m